utsabray10-glitch/variant_annotation_tool/README.md

 #### [annotation](src/annotation.py)

 Module with functions to iterate over a VCF and annotate them.
 Creates an instance of the Variant model for each ALT allele of a variant.
-Once the Variant model is populated, the VEP API is queried using a computed HGVS string.
+Once the Variant model is populated, the VEP API is queried using a computed string made from the chromosome, reference allele, alternate allele and start position.
 Batch requests are made to the VEP API for efficiency.
 The information obtained from the VEP API, plus the original information in the Variant model are put together to create the AnnotatedVariant model.

 #### [config](src/config.py)